ofemjohn/JOB-HUB/README.md

 If no application_link is available, send the application details (including the uploaded application file) to the email address specified in the job listing.
 To implement the email functionality, you can use a library like Flask-Mail or a third-party email service provider such as SendGrid or Mailgun.
 These libraries provide APIs to send emails programmatically.

+#######################################################################
+Job Listing Creation: Allow users to create new job listings with information such as title, description, location, salary, application email, and application link.

+Job Listing Retrieval: Provide APIs or routes to fetch job listings from the database.
+You can implement endpoints to retrieve all job listings or filter them based on criteria like location or salary range.

+Job Listing Update and Deletion: Enable authorized users to update or delete their own job listings.
+You can create routes to handle these operations by specifying the job listing ID.

+User Registration and Authentication: Implement user registration and login functionality to allow users to create accounts and authenticate themselves when accessing protected routes.

+User Profile Management: Allow users to view and update their profile information, including username, email, address, phone, and country.
+Implement routes to retrieve and update user profiles.

+Application Submission: Enable users to submit job applications by providing their cover letter and resume.
+Implement routes to handle application creation, retrieval, and deletion.

+User Applications: Provide routes to retrieve job applications made by a particular user.
+Users should be able to view the status of their applications and any updates related to them.

+Search Functionality: Implement search functionality to allow users to search for job listings based on keywords, location, or other criteria.
+Return relevant job listings based on the search parameters.

+Filtering and Sorting: Provide options to filter and sort job listings based on different attributes such as salary, location, or date posted.
+This helps users find the most relevant job opportunities.

+Pagination: Implement pagination for job listings and applications to enhance performance and user experience.
+Return results in smaller chunks or pages to improve load times.

+Validation and Error Handling: Implement proper validation for user inputs to ensure data integrity.
+Handle errors gracefully and provide meaningful error messages to users.

+Access Control and Authorization: Implement role-based access control to restrict certain routes or actions to authorized users only.
+For example, only allow job listing owners to edit or delete their own listings.